Lisbon … The lovely City of Tiles.

 During my second visit, I stayed in the Bairro Alto neighborhood at the New Lisbon Concept Hostel.
 It’s located near the Avenue of Lisbon, which is home to fancy shopping and upscale restaurants.
 I stayed in Lisbon for seven nights in total, which was the perfect amount of time to explore the city.

 Hopped on a train for a scenic ride to the Douro Valley, the picturesque wine region famous for its port wine.
+Then, spend a weekend in the hilly, artsy Porto, Portugal.

 Have you visited Lisbon?
 Share your experience and recommendations in the comments below.